Have you ever wanted to know what it would be like to be right in the action of an NBA game?

 Every game there are less than 100 courtside seats (depending on the arena) with maybe 10 actually available for purchase.
 So on any given night that team has a game you are one of 100 to be sitting courtside at it while 15,000+ watch from behind you in the arena and another 200,000 watch at home wishing they could be close enough to be sweated on by a 7 footer.

-This exclusivity and experience is what validates the courtside ticket price versus a regular upper deck seat that can be had for $20-$80 or even a lower level ticket going for $40 to $150 depending on the arena.
+This exclusivity and experience are what validate the courtside ticket price versus a regular upper deck seat that can be had for $20-$80 or even a lower level ticket going for $40 to $150 depending on the arena.

 Exclusive perks of being a Courtside Ticket holder